 The builder, Brian Schulz, founder of Cape Falcon Kayak, admittedly reveals his design’s flaws, “..the roof pitch is slightly too steep, the body of the house is a bit too tall, and if I’d known that I was going to use a cedar shake roof I absolutely would have dipped the ridge and flown the gables.”

 One of my favorite points about this project is that just about everything you see was salvaged within ten miles of where the house rests.

 Most of the timber was milled on-site.
 Decorations were created by local artists.
 The builder explains, “Whether or not one believes that turning a log from beside the house into the house itself imbues it with some mystical qualities, it is undeniable that the pursuit of local materials connects more deeply to your landscapes, your neighbors, and yourself.”

 Brian took his time, thoroughly enjoyed the process, and considered it an adventure as he scoured the neighboring land to discover and come back with the following for his future zen cabin.

-The counter tops you see below are walnut slabs that came from Portland years before he built the house.
+The countertops you see below are walnut slabs that came from Portland years before he built the house.

-If you visit his website, you’ll learn that this project began with a “neat little brass sink” that he discovered at the local recycle center.
+If you visit his website, you’ll learn that this project began with a “neat little brass sink” that he discovered at the local recycling center.
 That’s the same day that Brian began to design the home in his mind.